 16. Exclusion from the event

 Failure to comply with the house rules may result in complete exclusion from the event.
-The entry ticket is invalidated on exclusion from the event.
+Exclusion from the event will result in invalidation of your entry ticket.
 There is no entitlement to re-admission or to a refund of the purchase price.

-Any endangerment of other attendees – particularly from “crowd surfing”, “circle/wall of death”, “pogo dancing” or lighting fireworks (incl.
-Bengal lights) – is strictly prohibited and will result in exclusion from the event.
+Any behaviour that endangers other attendees – particularly “crowd surfing”, the “circle of death”, “pogo dancing” or lighting fireworks (including flares) – is strictly prohibited and will result in exclusion from the event.